MetacatLedger/tstorage/modified_compiler_info.md

 New instructions added to LLLC.
-Modified compiler can be found at https://github.com/androlo/solidity, on the 'tstore' branch.
+Modified compiler can be found at https://github.com/androlo/solidity, on the 'tstore' and 'tstore_compact' branches.
 Include `-DLLL=ON` when running cmake.

-#### Usage example
+#### Usage example, big implementation

 ```
 {